 During the housing boom (from 2000 to 2006), house prices rose by an average of 20% annually.
 Riding on the back of an empowered middle class, house price rises peaked in Oct 2004 with 35.7% annual growth (32.5% in real terms).
 However in Q1 2008 the boom ground to a halt, following the global financial crisis.

 Foreigners can own immovable property in South Africa without restriction.
-However, all foreign funds remitted to the country must be declared and documented to ensure repatriation.
-The property must also be endorsed ‘non-resident’, as a condition for repatriation.
+However, all foreign funds remitted to the country must be declared and documented.
+The property must also be endorsed ‘non-resident’, as a condition for repatriation of funds.

 Non-resident investors have to pay Capital Gains Tax when they later sell their properties.
 The purchaser of the property is required to deduct a prescribed percentage from the proceeds of the sale and remit it directly to the South African Revenue Service before paying the balance to the seller.